Hackney voluntary and community sector grants programme

 Discretionary rate relief

-Discretionary rate relief is awarded at the Council's discretion and there is no right or entitlement to an award now or in future years.
-Organisations must also ensure that they continue to make provision for mandatory rates within their annual budgets, until they receive written confirmation on whether DRR has been awarded.
+Discretionary rate relief is awarded at the Council's discretion.
+There's no right or entitlement to an award.
+You must make sure you can pay the mandatory rates from your annual budget until you get written confirmation that DRR has (or has not) been awarded.

 Applying for discretionary rate relief

-You can save your progress and continue whenever you wish.
+You can save your progress and continue whenever you want.
 For more information, see our guidance for applicants [pdf, 259.36Kb] .